djkeu/headFirstPython/index.md

-# Head First Python programming
+# Head First Python - A brain-friendly guide

 # Chapter 1 - the basics, p.1